 How does the U.S. compare to other developed countries on measures of social justice?
 According to the New York Times, not very well.
 The visual below compares countries’ poverty rates, poverty prevention measures, income inequality, spending on pre-primary education, and citizen health.
-The “overall” rating is on the far left and the U.S. ranks 27th out of 31.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+The “overall” rating is on the far left and the U.S. ranks 27th out of 31.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.